-The Coaster is the typical Wild mouse style, small single carriages, and a wild and compact layout.
+The Coaster is the typical Wild mouse style, with small single carriages, and a wild and compact layout.
 Wild Mouse coasters were designed to pack a lot of fun into a very small space and that is exactly what Goofy’s Sky School Achieves.
 It is old ride tech and provides basic and simple fun bit the ride is far more than the sum of its parts and works well.

 Queue And Theme

-The Theme is pretty fun, the Concept of Goofy running a flight school works pretty well on its own but the ride coloration, sky blue helps with the feeling that the ride vehicle is actually a plane.
+The Theme is pretty fun, the concept of Goofy running a flight school works pretty well on its own but the ride coloration, sky blue helps with the feeling that a ride vehicle is actually a plane.